LoAT-developers/adcl-evaluation/docs/index.md

     <p>
       This is the empirical evaluation of the paper <a href="https://arxiv.org/abs/???"><i>ADCL: Acceleration Driven Clause Learning for Constrained Horn Clauses</i></a>.
-      You can find the source code for our tool LoAT at <a href="https://github.com/loat-developers/LoAT/tree/adcl">GitHub</a>.
     </p>

     <!--p>Moreover, we refer to the <a href="https://loat-developers.github.io/LoAT/">general LoAT website</a> for further information.</p-->